DylanMKelly/Module_12_NOSQL_Challenge/README.md

   - Question #3: What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?
   - Question #4:How many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest, and print out the top ten local authority areas.
 (20 points)
  # Resources
- - Answers from class assignments were used in the creation of the solutions for this assignment, specifically importing actions.
+ - Answers from class homework were used in the creation of the solutions for this assignment, specifically importing actions.
 Additional help was also provided through TA assistance and classmate inquiries in live chat.